eclipse-jgit/jgit/README.md

 - Native symbolic links are supported, provided the file system supports them.
 For Windows you must use a non-administrator account and have the SeCreateSymbolicLinkPrivilege.

-- Only the timestamp of the index is used by jgit if the index is dirty.
+- Only the timestamp of the index is used by JGit if the index is dirty.

 - JGit requires at least a Java 8 JDK.